The religion of Star Wars

 But also because Star Wars was partly created to explore religion.
-In 1999, its creator George Lucas told Time magazine that he wanted to “try to awaken a certain kind of spirituality in young people”.
-This was not the same as any of the religions practiced on our home planet, but “more a belief in God...
-I wanted to make it so that young people would begin to ask questions about the mystery.”
+In 1999, its creator, George Lucas, told Time magazine that he wanted to “try to awaken a certain kind of spirituality in young people”.
+This was not the same as any of the religions practised on our home planet, but “more a belief in God [...].
+I wanted to make it so that young people would begin to ask questions about the mystery”.

 Is God real in Star Wars?

-Those who are trained to use the dark side of the Force are called Sith (think Darth Vader or Emperor Palpatine), and those who use the light side are called Jedi (think Obi-Wan Kenobi or Luke Skywalker).
+Those who are trained to use the dark side of the Force are called Sith (think Darth Vader or Emperor Palpatine), and those who use the light side are called Jedi (Obi-Wan Kenobi or Luke Skywalker).

 Is it a bit like Buddhism?

-There is also the fact that people who use the Force practice a kind of meditation, in which they empty their minds of emotion in order to “become one with the force”.
+There is also the fact that people who use the Force practise a kind of meditation, in which they empty their minds of emotion in order to “become one with the force”.

 The belief that the Force has a dark and light side is also similar to the Chinese religion of Taoism, most famous for its yin and yang symbol.